This document outlines eXpress badging®’s Vulnerability Management (VM) and Penetration Testing (VAPT) programs,

 -

-We follow best practices from NIST Cybersecurity Framework (CSF 2.0) and vendor hardening guides.
+We follow best practices from NIST Cybersecurity Framework (CSF 2.0) and vendor hardening guides to keep it that way.

-- If/when it happens, we will follow our breach process until it is completed.
+- If/when it happens, we will follow our breach process until completion.